2025 Lime Mobility Insights Competition

-Lime, together with the League of American Bicyclists, is launching a Mobility Insights Competition for two communities in the U.S. to identify and address transportation issues around safety, equity, access, and more.
+Lime, together with the League of American Bicyclists, is launching our second annual Mobility Insights Competition in March 2025, for 1-3 communities in the U.S. to identify and address transportation issues around safety, equity, access, and more.
+In 2024, we partnered with Washington, DC, and Bloomington, Indiana to investigate the relationships between ridership, bike infrastructure, and safety outcomes (see details below).

 A Message from Lime